There are a few words that come to mind when you see Edward Santos’ photography for the first time. Beautiful. Complex. Stunning.

 My water photography comes from not having any of it while deployed to Afghanistan.
 I told myself when deployed, if I made it back, I would spend as much time by the ocean as I possibly could.
 Being a photographer now, you’ll never catch me without some sort of camera.
 Whether it be my iPhone, my Sony Mirrorless or my drone, it’s only natural to want to photograph our beautiful oceans, and I have done using many different technical products, mainly with a number of different drones so I can capture some aerial shots of the ocean as the waves push and pull against the coast.
 You’re able to look into different drones for photography using online resources such as Dr Drone and similar pages.
 It sustains our amazing lives which, based on my experiences, I am especially grateful to have.

 I have never been professionally trained in photography.
-It is my own form of therapy.
+Just as others would look for something like these CBD hemp flower from PHF products to help keep their emotions at bay, I have found that photography is my own form of therapy.
 I believe that the arts can help with recovery for PTSD, depression and so on- but like with any pill a doctor gives you, it will only, in my opinion, be a Band-Aid; a very useful Band-Aid, but a Band-Aid nonetheless.
 My work- as grateful as I am that many people all around the world enjoy it- at the end of the day is my own form of therapy.
 It’s what helps me get by.
 Nothing really inspires or influences my work.
 I’ve never set out to shoot a series of anything or shoot work that sends some sort of message.
 I shoot from the hip, literally.
 Whatever catches my eye is what I photograph.

 When and how did you get involved with the Veterans Art Foundation?
 What are some of their missions and goals?